Kamilcuk/nomad-tools/README.md

   --purge                         When stopping the job, purge it.
 Relevant in
                                   run and stop modes.
 Implies --attach.
   -n, --lines INTEGER             Sets the tail location in best-efforted number
                                   of lines relative to the end of logs.
-Default prints all the logs.
-Set to 0 to try try best- efforted logs from the current log position.
+Negative value prints all available log lines.
+                                  [default: 10]
-                                  See also --lines-timeout.  [default: -1] --lines-timeout FLOAT           When using --lines the number of lines is best-efforted by ignoring lines for this
+  --lines-timeout FLOAT           When using --lines the number of lines is
+                                  best-efforted by ignoring lines for this
-                                  specific time  [default: 0.5] --shutdown-timeout FLOAT        The time to wait to make sure task loggers received all logs when exiting.  [default: 2] -f, --follow                    Shorthand for --all --lines=10 to act similar to tail -f.
-  --no-follow                     Just run once, get the logs in a best-effort
-                                  style and exit.
+                                  specific time  [default: 0.5] --shutdown-timeout FLOAT        The time to wait to make sure task loggers received all logs when exiting.  [default: 2] -f, --follow                    Never exit --no-follow                     Just run once, get the logs in a best-effort style and exit.
   -t, --task COMPILE              Only watch tasks names matching this regex.
   --polling                       Instead of listening to Nomad event stream,
                                   periodically poll for events.
   -x, --no-preserve-status        Do not preserve tasks exit statuses.
-  -T, --log-timestamp             Additionally add timestamp of the logs from
+  -T, --log-time                  Additionally add timestamp to the logs.
+The
-                                  the task.
-The timestamp is when the log was received.
-Nomad does not store timestamp of logs sadly.
+                                  timestamp of stdout and stderr streams is when the log was received, as Nomad does not store timestamp of task logs.
-  --log-timestamp-format TEXT     [default: %Y-%m-%dT%H:%M:%S%z] -H, --log-timestamp-hour        Alias for --log-timestamp --log-timestamp-
-                                  format %H:%M:%S
-  --log-format-alloc TEXT         [default:
-                                  %(cyan)s%(allocid).6s:%(group)s:%(task)s:A
-                                  %(asctime)s %(message)s%(reset)s]
+  --log-time-format TEXT          Format time with specific format.
+Passed to
-  --log-format-stderr TEXT        [default:
+                                  python datetime.strftime.  [default:
-                                  %(orange)s%(allocid).6s:%(group)s:%(task)s:E
-                                  %(message)s%(reset)s]
+                                  %Y-%m-%dT%H:%M:%S%z]
+  -H, --log-time-hour             Alias to --log-time-format='%H:%M:%S' --log-
+                                  time
+  --log-format TEXT               The format to use when printing job logs
-  --log-format-stdout TEXT        [default: %(allocid).6s:%(group)s:%(task)s:O
+                                  [default:
-                                  %(message)s]
-  --log-long-alloc                Log full length allocation id -G, --log-no-group              Do not log group --log-no-task                   Do not log task
-  -1, --log-only-task             Prefix the lines only with task name.
+                                  {color}{now.strftime(args.log_time_format) +
+                                  '>' if args.log_time else
+                                  ''}{mark}>{id:.{args.log_id_len}}{'>' if
+                                  args.log_id_len else ''}{'#' + str(jobversion)
+                                  + '>' if jobversion is not None else ''}{group
+                                  + '>' if group else ''}{task + '>' if task
+                                  else ''} {message}{reset}]
+  --log-id-len INTEGER            The length of id to log.
+UUIDv4 has 36
+                                  characters.
+  -l, --log-id-long               Alias to --log-id-len=36 -1, --log-only-task             Alias to --log-format="{color}{now.strftime(ar
+                                  gs.log_time_format) + '>' if args.log_time
+                                  else ''}{mark}>{task + '>' if task else ''}
+                                  {message}{reset}"
+  -0, --log-none                  Alias to --log-format="{color}{now.strftime(ar
+                                  gs.log_time_format) + '>' if args.log_time
+                                  else ''}{mark}> {message}{reset}"
-  -0, --log-none                  Log only stream prefix -h, --help                      Show this message and exit.
+  -h, --help                      Show this message and exit.
-  --version
+  --version                       Print program version then exit.

 Commands:
-  alloc    Watch over specific allocation. job      Watch a Nomad job. run      Run a Nomad job and then watch over it until the job is dead and... start    Start a Nomad Job. started  Watch a Nomad job until the jobs main tasks are running or have... stop     Stop a Nomad job. stopped  Watch a Nomad job until the job is stopped - has not running...
+  alloc    Watch over specific allocation. eval     Watch like job mode the job that results from a specific... job      Alias to stopped command. purge    Alias to --purge stop. run      Run a Nomad job and then act like started mode. start    Start a Nomad Job and then act like started command. started  Watch a Nomad job until the job is started. stop     Stop a Nomad job and then act like stopped command. stopped  Watch a Nomad job until the job is stopped.

   Written by Kamil Cukrowski 2023.
 Licensed under GNU GPL version 3 or later.